 Backfilling With Soil (Clay) vs. Round Rock

-French drains are a great solution for a water-logged backyard.
+French drains are a great solution for a water-logged backyard and drainage problems.
 Many different materials and methods are used when installing a French drain system.
-With numerous different combinations of methods, and materials that can be installed, it can be tough to know which system you should have installed.
+With numerous different combinations of methods, and materials that can be installed, it can be tough to know which drainage system you should have installed.

 French drain installation: